 The most expensive type of iron golf head covers is made from real leather or suede.
 These products are typically custom-made.
 The price starts at about 30 Euros per piece if they include a shaft protector and up to 100 Euros without it!
 Due to their natural materials, they offer optimal protection against dirt, water, and scratches but look extremely stylish in any setting - from casual to professional.

 What materials are the best golf iron covers made of?

 The classic material for the outer shell is leather.
 Nowadays, however, even the finest models mostly use artificial leather, which has the same appearance as real leather but is easier to care for.
 Golfers who value a classy and classic look mostly choose synthetic leather covers.

-Many iron cover models also have an outer shell made of neoprene, which, as water and dirt-repellent material, offers particularly good protection against moisture.
+Many best golf iron cover models also have an outer shell made of neoprene, which, as water and dirt-repellent material, offers particularly good protection against moisture.
 Neoprene is easy to clean from dirt and is therefore particularly recommended for users who are looking for functional and practical protection for iron club heads.